bibledit/old/windows/README.md

 This folder contains Bibledit for Windows.

-cli: The command line interface version in C#.
-Depends on the library.
 gui: Contains the graphical user interface version in C#.
-Depends on the library.
-iconv: Headers and library,
-install: Contains the Inno Setup package script.
+Depends on the library. package.iss: The Inno Setup package script.
-libbibledit: Contains the library in C++.
+webroot: Contains the library in C++ plus data.
 Refers to the shared source for all platforms.
-libxml: Headers and library.
-sqlite: Headers and library.
-zlib: Headers and library.